acornprover/acornprover.org/docs/language/typeclasses.md

 }
 ```

-A typeclass usually relies on some attributes of the instance class.
+A typeclass usually relies on some attributes of the instance type.
 In this case, a metric space requires a distance function.
-When we're declaring an instance class, we have to specify the typeclasss attributes.
+When we're declaring an instance type, we have to specify the typeclasss attributes.
 In this case, the line:

 ```acorn
 let distance: (Color, Color) -> Real = discrete